Ajinkya1548/Tweeter/README.md

 # Smart Contract of Tweeter
-this is a smart contract version of Tweerer (X)
+this is a smart contract version of Twitter (X)